MollyXVI/PoE-KittysVision-LootFilter/README.md

 # PoE KittyPog Loot Filter
- CUstom Loot Filter for PoE with sounds.
+ Custom Loot Filter for PoE with sounds.

 1. Extract into your Documents\My Games\Path of Exile folder.